NeoMittt/Google-Forms-Test-Generator/README.md

 <a>No more than two
 <a>Exactly three

-Now convert the following text into a quiz (minimum 10 questions):
+Now convert the following text into a quiz:

 [PASTE YOUR TEXT HERE]
 ````